zanebeeai/GWAVE/README.md

-# GWAVE
-GWAVE - Graviation Wave Analysis and Visualization System 🌌
+# GWAVE - Graviation Wave Analysis and Visualization System 🌌

 will write more later gimme a sec